The Origins of Wonder

 This force, used to cause two spectators to locate the four Aces, is explained in “The Mathemagician” by Bill Simon in Sleightly Sensational, 1954, p.
-8. The application of using force cards on top of the pack, and having a spectator deal any number of cards into a pile, then redeal the pile into a number of piles equal to the number of force cards, which places them on the tops of the piles for one to be chosen, appears in Al Leech's “Spectator Does a Trick” from Cardmanship, 1959, p.
+8. Two years later, Hen Fetsch published a simplified handling of this idea, Ace Discovery“, in Impromptu Card Routine, 1956, p.
+1. Fetsch's procedure eliminated repositioning two Aces from the top to the center of the deck, and this handling has to this day remained the standard approach.
+Shortly after this, Al Leech applied the Re-Deal principle to forcing cards.
+The force cards start on top of the pack, a spectator deals any number of cards into a pile, then re-deals the pile into a number of piles equal to the number of force cards, which places them on the tops of the piles for one to be chosen.
+See Leech's “Spectator Does a Trick” in Cardmanship, 1959, p.
 6.

 The Re-Deal Force is an extension of an older idea found by Reinhard Müller in the anonymously authored Hocus Pocus - kürtzweilige approbirte Kahrten-Künste, second edition, 1669.
 There it is explained how the performer first glimpses the top card of the deck, then deals the cards in rotation into six piles.
 He picks up the first pile, which has the glimpsed card on the bottom, and deals its cards onto the other five piles.
 He stops the deal when he reaches the last card and, instead of dealing it, while shutting his eyes he displays its face to the spectators.
 Keeping his eyes closed, he gives the card to someone and asks him to return it to any pile.
 Since the performer has forced the glimpsed card, he can then find it.